Koeman sounds Nations League final challenge

-Host Portugal booked a return to Estadio do Dragao, where it beat Switzerland 3-1 on Thursday (AEST), thanks to a stunning Ronaldo hat-trick, the 53rd treble of his professional career.
+Host Portugal booked a return to Estadio do Dragao, where it beat Switzerland 3-1 on Thursday (NZST), thanks to a stunning Ronaldo hat-trick, the 53rd treble of his professional career.

 Van Dijk brought an element of calm to the Dutch's error-strewn semi-final against England, which also ended 3-1 after extra-time.